kubegems/.github/profile/README.md

 ## Hi.
 This is OpenGems Project News！ 🎉

-We have Open-Sourced the OpenGems project, which will soon release v1.24! 🎁
+We deeply appreciate your ongoing attention and support for KubeGems.
+After careful consideration, we have decided to make significant decisions for the continuous development and more focused positioning of our product in the future.

+Firstly, KubeGems will be renamed to OpenGems.
+This change in name reflects our continuous pursuit of openness and innovation, and also heralds the next phase of development for our product.

+Secondly, KubeGems, now known as OpenGems, as a subsidiary product, will focus on inheriting and optimizing the management functions of Kubernetes cluster.
+At the same time, we will launch new independent projects, focusing on areas such as Observability, Edge, and MLOps, to achieve more refined management and control.

+Lastly,  due to human resource constraints, we will no longer maintain the service mesh module based on Istio.
+We deeply regret the inconvenience this may cause to users who rely on this module.  we will soon release v1.24! 🎁

+The new OpenGems contains the following modules

-- **KubeGems** is a Multi-tenant management platform based on Kubernetes, which has supported tens of thousands of containers in stable operation right now.
+- **KubeGems**: is a Multi-tenant management platform based on Kubernetes, which has supported tens of thousands of containers in stable operation right now.
-- **ObserGems** An OpenTelemetry-based cloud-native observability platform for infrastructure monitoring, application performance, tracing, and application performance.
+- **ObserGems**: An OpenTelemetry-based cloud-native observability platform for infrastructure monitoring, application performance, tracing, and application performance.
-- **EdgeGems** A platform that supports managing edge clusters by k3s and executing batch deployment tasks.
+- **EdgeGems**: A platform that supports managing edge clusters by k3s and executing batch deployment tasks.
-- **AiGems** A Cloud-native & high-performance machine learning platform.
+- **AIGems**: A Cloud-native & high-performance machine learning platform.
 Include LLM training、 modelHub and inference.
+- **GemsHub**: A lightweight repository service containing applications (helm packaged), AI models, datasets, and community operations features.
+- **DataWork(experiment)**: A data services based on big-data frameworks.

 Any issues about KubeGems can be sumbit on GitHub,and We will solve it as soon as possible.